 No – your landlord cannot terminate you because he wants to sell the tenancy.
 We see a lot of invalid terminations because of this.
 If you experience unjustified termination of your tenancy, we encourage you to seek for legal assistance, so you can get advice that suits your case.

 Can I be terminated by the new landlord?

-If your tenancy are being sold, the buyer of the tenancy is your new landlord.
-He is allowed to terminate you with twelve months’ notice if he wants to live in the tenancy himself.
-The termination has to consist of a notice of termination on twelve months from the acquisition date.
+If your tenancy is being sold, the buyer of the tenancy is your new landlord.
+The landlord can terminate the tenancy if they want to live in the property themselves with twelve months’ notice.
+The termination must consist of a written notice twelve months after the acquisition date.

 Why should you get help from DIGURA?

 Every month, we help thousands of tenants both via our membership solution and our case processing.
 When we process the cases, we achieve a positive result for the tenants in 98% of the cases.
 We are here to help you who are potentially being deceived by your landlord, and you who actually want to keep the money you are entitled to.

 If you are being terminated anyway, when your landlord sells the tenancy